and why sunscreen is so vital to skincare

 Aside from general havoc and free radicals running around, the sun's UV radiation is deadly from a facial care point of view.
 This is because UV radiation actually penetrates the chromosomes inside cells.

 Chromosomes are the bundles of genetic material that builds cells and allows cells to replicate, giving you that fresh new layer of skin, as well as replenishing vital tissues throughout your body.
 But UV radiation starts to break down the ends of these chromosomes, special pieces of genetic code called telomeres that are basically "go" instructions for cells to replicate.

 Once telomeres get too short, cells essentially hibernate and stop replicating.
 Once that happens, your skin (or any organ) slows drastically in its ability to replace sluggish or problematic cells, leading to a host of problems.

-This is such a well-established finding in science that many labs are in a race to find out how to lengthen telomeres to not necessarily live forever, but to improve organ longevity and human health in advanced age.
+This is such a well-established finding in science that many labs are racing to find out how to lengthen telomeres to improve organ longevity and human health in advanced age.

-A lot of beauty blogs out there throw out a ton of claims and advice without any actual, real, scientific and substantial basis.
-There are so many rampant and frankly ridiculous claims in the cosmetics world, it hurts my heart.
+A lot of beauty blogs give out a ton of claims and advice without any actual, real, scientific and substantial basis.
+There are many rampant and frankly ridiculous claims in the cosmetics world.
 Given that, an important side note: there are no creams or pills on the market proven to lengthen telomeres!

 Back to sunscreen.
 Wearing sunscreen has its own problems, clogged pores, greasiness, et cetera.
 That’s why it’s critical to invest in and wear a high-quality sunscreen and use a correspondingly high-quality cleanser to get the sunscreen off at the end of the day.
 If you do this single step for the majority of your days, you're far, far more likely to have healthier, happier skin than your peers at the same age.